SCIENCE 10th

 Unit Introduction:

-organisms, specifically the four organic molecules (carbohydrates, proteins
+chemistry of living organisms, specifically the four organic molecules

-(amino acids), lipids, and nucleic acids) found in living organisms, are
+(carbohydrates, proteins (amino acids), lipids, and nucleic acids) found in

-identified and described.
-In the study of proteins, specifically enzymes, students
+living organisms, are identified and described.
+In the study of proteins,

-function only in a narrow range of temperature and acidity conditions catalyze
+only in a narrow range of temperature and acidity conditions catalyze most of

-most of the chemical activities of the cell.
-The study of the structure and
+the chemical activities of the cell.
+The study of the structure and function of

 Objectives: